Skip to main content

 Troubleshooting

-• Check configuration and test that camera is working as normal on VMS side.
+• Check the configuration and test that the camera is working as normal on the VMS side.

 • Event missing

-• If there is event missing, you can add this to XML file and then restart services to reload this new file.
+• If there is an event missing, you can add this to the XML file and then restart services to reload this new file.

 JavaScript errors detected